-- on rules of origin (yarn forward vs. short supply)

-- on social issues (labor)

-- but has the most to gain

-- and a lot to lose?
+- on rules of origin (yarn forward vs. short supply) - on social issues (labor, environment) in trade - New focus on Japan reduces bandwidth for Vietnam. - but has the most to gain, and a lot to lose.

 BAKER & MCKENZIE

 THANK YOU

 Baker & McKenzie international is a Swiss Verein with member law firms around the world.
 In accordance with the common terminology used in professional service organizations, reference to a "partner" means a person who is a partner, or equivalent, in such a law firm.
 Similarly, reference to an "office" means an office of any such law firm.